 Prophet (saw) marked the most important days of the Islamic calendar with fasting, but the month of al-Muharram is of such sanctity that even the Quraysh in the days of Jahiliyah (ignorance) used to fast on certain days.
 One such day is the Day of ’Ashura, which celebrates Allah (swt) freeing Prophet Musa (as) and his people from the bonds of Pharaoh:

 ’Ibn ’Abbas (may Allah be pleased with them both) said: “The Prophet (saw) came to Madinah and saw the Jews fasting on the day of ’Ashura.
 He said, ‘What is this?’
 They said, ‘This is a righteous day, it is the day when Allah (swt) saved the Children of Israel from their enemies, so Musa fasted on this day.’
 He said, ‘We have more right to Musa than you,‘” so he fasted on that day and commanded [the Muslims] to fast on that day’.
 (Bukhari)

 Fasting on the Day of Ashura, will, ‘expiates the minor sins of the past year’ (Muslim).

-It is also good to keep as many nafl fasts as you can during this month, although fasting the whole month is reserved for Ramadan only.
+It is also good to keep as many fasts as you can.
+However, fasting for the entire month is obligatory in Ramadan only.

 ‘Allah (swt) has chosen elites from His creation: from among the angels He chose Messengers, from among mankind He chose Messengers, from among speech He chose remembrance of Him (dhikr), from among spaces on earth He chose the mosques, from among the months He chose Ramadan and the sacred months… So, venerate that which has been chosen by Allah, for people of understanding and wisdom respect that which has been chosen by Him’.
 (Tafseer Ibn Katheer)